1999 PGA Tour

-The 1999 PGA Tour season was played from January 7 to November 7.
-The season consisted of 47 official money events.
-Tiger Woods led the tour with eight victories and there were nine first-time winners.
-The tournament results, leaders, and award winners are listed below.
+The 1999 PGA Tour was the 84th season of the PGA Tour, the main professional golf tour in the United States.
+It was also the 31st season since separating from the PGA of America.

+Caddie shorts policy

 After caddie Garland Dempsey collapsed at the Western Open in early July, the PGA Tour allowed male caddies, on a trial basis, to wear shorts on extremely hot days.
 Two years earlier, the USGA changed its policy and allowed caddies to wear shorts at the U.S. Open in June 1997.
-The shorts dispute had surfaced at the PGA Championship in August 1996 as a gender equity issue, as female caddies were allowed to wear them, but not males.

 Schedule

 The following table lists official events during the 1999 season.

 Unofficial events

 The following events were sanctioned by the PGA Tour, but did not carry official money, nor were wins official.

 Location of tournaments

-Money leaders
+Money list

 The money list was based on prize money won during the season, calculated in U.S. dollars.